State Bank of India vs Canara Bank

 Let us look at each of these accounts.
 But first a note.

 Note: The Indian Banking Industry is going through a phase of mergers and amalgamations.
 Nationalised banks are being combined to make bigger entities.
-Canara Bank will merge with Syndicate Bank.
+Corporation Bank and Andhra Bank will merge with Union Bank of India with the surviving entity operating under the Union Bank name.
 So, even though it is likely that what the bank currently provides will remain same for some time, chances of accounts with similar objectives but of different banks being combined under a new scheme is highly probable after the dust settles.

 Now back to topic.